CountESS-Project/fqfa/README.md

     pip3 install fqfa

-To install the package for development purposes, include the optional dependencies:
+To set up the package for development purposes, include the optional dependencies and install pre-commit:

     pip3 install fqfa[dev]
+    pre-commit install

 Building the documentation requires the following additional packages: